- This event has passed.

 Take part in the Political Strategy Study Group’s sweeping look at the history and political significance of the major waves of struggle and counter-revolution in the United States.

-- Sources, strengths, and strategies of the waves of popular struggle of the era;
+- Sources, strengths, and strategies of the waves of popular struggle, including the theme of “Abolition Democracy” introduced by W.E.B.
+Du Bois.

-- Strategic reflections on the era from vantage point of the present moment.
+- Strategic reflections on the era from the vantage point of the present moment.

-We envision an overall yearlong plan of study, with six historical units.
-You can join for any at any time:
+We envision an overall year-long plan of study, divided into historical units.
+You can join at any time:

 - The Repression of Radical Labor